Digital Measurement iOS Swift Package Manager Guide

 iOS/tvOS AppSDK has 4 digits in the version numbers, but the SPM packages should conform to semantic versioning and contain only 3 digits in the version number.
 Please use only 3 first digits while specifying the exact version of the SDK:

-Each specific version of the Nielsen AppSD package created for the Swift Package Manager distribution has its own set of XCFramework builds - products:
+Each specific version of the Nielsen AppSDK package created for the Swift Package Manager distribution has its own set of XCFramework builds.
+Each XCFramework is stored on its own repository:

 Frameworks for tvOS platform do not have their specific repositories as they are distributed as part of the same XCFramework.